arunghosh/react-heatmap-grid/README.md

 ## Disclaimer

 This is a fork of the original `react-grid-heatmap`, from `arunghosh`.
+[Original work from arunghosh](https://github.com/arunghosh/react-heatmap-grid)

 As that one is not maintained, I tried to make it compatible with React 17.
 I don't plan to add new features or fix existing bugs, but PRs are welcome.

+Below is the original `README` from that repository.

 # react-heatmap-grid